droidxp/paper-ecoop-results/README.md

 ## Replication Package

-This is the replication package for the paper: The Achilles' Heel of the Android Mining Sandbox Approach.
+This is the replication package for the paper: Mining Android Sandox for Malware Detection : Replication and Extension Study

 ### Abstract